wliucode/spring-data-rest-jpa-example/README.md

 # spring-data-rest-jpa-example
-Spring Data REST and JPA Example
+This project describles the Spring Boot Example with Spring Data REST and JPA Example